-Arjunan et al. (2020) utilized a published algorithm that stratifies diseases into four classes of severity (mild, moderate, severe and profound) for 176 genes screened by ECS; objective severity classifications were then assigned.
+Arjunan et al. (2020) utilized a published algorithm that stratifies diseases into four classes of severity (mild, moderate, severe, and profound) for 176 genes screened by ECS; objective severity classifications were then assigned.
 Previous reports from ACOG/ACMG have not defined how to interpret severity criteria for genes included in ECS.
-Severity categories based on disease traits were mapped to four severity-related ECS panel criteria from the American College of Obstetricians and Gynecologists (ACOG).
+Severity categories based on disease traits were mapped to four severity-related ECS panel criteria from ACOG.
 Four medical geneticists and eight genetic counselors applied the severity algorithm to subsets of 176 genes.
 A group consensus was made on how disease traits mapped to ACOG severity criteria.
 39% (n = 68) of genes were classified as profound, 40% (n = 71) as severe, 20% (n = 36) as moderate, and 1% (n = 1) as mild.
-170/176 genes (96.6%) met at least one of the four criteria, 129/176 (73.3%) met at least two, 73/176 (41.5%) met at least three, and 17/176 (9.7%) met all four.
-The authors note that the MD and GC reviewers who reviewed the conditions for this study may not be replicated in practice by clinicians with either similar or different expertise.
-In addition, the MD reviewers were not blinded to the GC final classifications, so it's possible they were influenced by the GC reviews.
+Of 176 total genes, 170 (96.6%) met at least one of the four criteria, 129 (73.3%) met at least two, 73 (41.5%) met at least three, and 17 (9.7%) met all four.
+The authors noted that the medical geneticists and genetic counselors who reviewed the conditions for this study may not be replicated in practice by clinicians with either similar or different expertise.
+In addition, the medical geneticist reviewers were not blinded to the genetic counselors' final classifications, so it is possible they were influenced by the genetic counselors' reviews.
 Lastly, the genes in the study were based on what is available in the current literature, which may skew toward more severe presentation, especially for rare diseases.